Ayumu Nakajima

 Ayumu Nakajima (中島歩, Nakajima Ayumu) is a Japanese actor.

 Early life

 Ayumu Nakajima was born on October 7, 1988, in Miyagi Prefecture, Japan, but he grew up in Tokyo.

-Nakajima great-great-grandfather was Kunikida Doppo.
+Nakajima's great-great-grandfather was Kunikida Doppo.
 Nakajima went to Koishikawa High School and later got a degree in literature from Nihon University.
 Back in high school, he played football, and during his university days, he was part of a rakugo study group.